 6. Locate the cable (A) that is still attached to your computer (see step 4).
-Securely insert that cable into a port on the router, such as port 1 (E), as shown in Figure 8.
+Securely insert that cable into a port on the router, such as port 4 (E), as shown in Figure 8.

-- 7. Connect any additional wired PCs to your router by inserting an Ethernet cable from a PC into one of the three remaining LAN ports. - 8.
+- 7. Connect any additional wired computer to your router by inserting an Ethernet cable from one of these computers into one of the three remaining LAN ports. - 8.
 Review that your network is now set up (as shown in Figure 9); you are ready to start your network.